lukso-network/docs/docs/guides/network/update-the-node.md

 Start up your node using checkpoint synchronization to reduce your downtime while synchronizing with the network significantly.
 Fast synchronization speeds are essential if you run a validator node to avoid losing stake.

+Your node will begin syncing from a recently finalized consensus checkpoint instead of genesis.
+It will then download the rest of the blockchain data while your consensus is already running.
+After the synchronization is finalized, you will end up with the equal blockchain data.

+> You can use the flag on every startup.
+However, it shows the most significant effect when synchronizing from scratch or after an extended downtime.

 <Tabs>
 <TabItem value="checkpoint-sync" label="Checkpoint Synchronization">